Live Action vs Animation: What’s Right for Your Explainer Videos?

 Characters

-Drawn characters created by artists and animated by a team
+Drawn characters imagined and created by artists and animated by a team

 Production Process